 [We rely on subscribers to keep the lights on at the Banks Post.
 Support us with a digital subscription: Click here to start]

-The full list of metrics can be viewed here.
+The full letter from Peter Weber can be read here.